What is re-election?

 What are the CME requirements for re-election to AAFP membership?

 Active members must report at least 150 credits of approved CME every three calendar years (i.e., during their re-election cycle).
-The 150 credits must include at least 75 AAFP Prescribed credits and 25 credits from live activities.
+The 150 credits must include at least 75 AAFP Prescribed credits.
 Some chapters also require “chapter credits.”
 Check with your chapter for more information.

 Members in other AAFP membership categories are not required to report CME but may do so to maintain a centralized CME record.